 So those are the Pinterest basics.
 In future posts I’m going to go into a bit more detail specifically for bloggers on:

-- how to create a pin using Canva
+- Creating a pin using Canva

-- how to use Tailwind
+- Using Tailwind

-- how to sign up and benefit from Pinterest group boards
+- How to sign up and benefit from Pinterest group boards

 Pinterest for Beginners: Helpful Resources

 Please note, this list of resources contains affiliate links.
 If you purchase an item from one of these links I will receive a small commission.
 For more information, please see my disclaimer.

 Most of these resources are for bloggers looking to gain traffic to their blogs from Pinterest (which it does very well).